theosotr/fsmove-eval/README.md

 we provide a `Dockerfile` that builds an image with the necessary environment for applying and analyzing Puppet modules.
-This image consists of the following:
+This image consists of the following elements:

 * An installation of `FSMove`.
-  To do so, the image installs the OCaml compiler (version 4.0.5) and all the packages required for building `FSMove` from source.
+  The image installs the OCaml compiler
+  (version 4.0.5) and all the packages required for building `FSMove` from source.
 * An installation of [Puppet](https://puppet.com/).
 * An installation of [strace](https://strace.io/).
 * A user named `fsmove` with `sudo` privileges.

-To build the Docker image (namely, `fsmove`), run a command of the form
+To build the Docker image (`fsmove`), run a command of the form
 ```bash
 docker build -t fsmove --build-arg IMAGE_NAME=<base-image> .